 There is something of a simmering debate among those who move in survival-centric circles on the topic of smart phones and how they fit into one’s preps.
 You’ll hear plenty from both camps, from those who are pro-phone and those who are decidedly no-phone.

 Some folks, often the Old Guard, decry these modern miracle machines as crutches, at best, or dangerously fallible and fragile baubles no one should trust their life to, at worst.

 Folks on the opposite side of the aisle will tout the capability-packed little buggers as excellent life-saving resources so long as they are functional and powered, both of which become more and more certain all the time as portable off-grid power generation tech permeates the market and the phones themselves grow ever more efficient and rugged.

-Whatever your misgivings about electronic devices in 2019, you would be a fool to not take advantage of their wondrous capability to improve your survival chances by storing a literal survival library’s worth of knowledge in their spacious memory.
+Whatever your misgivings about electronic devices, you would be a fool to not take advantage of their wondrous capability to improve your survival chances by storing a literal survival library’s worth of knowledge in their spacious memory.

 In this article, we’ll discuss what info, apps and more you should load onto your phone to turn it into your one-stop stash of survival wisdom when the SHTF.